ulflulfl/homeautomation/Sensirion_SCD41.md

 The SCD41 has a specified typical temperature accuracy of +-0.8°C (@15-35 °C), a repeatability of +-0.1°C and a response time of 120s.
 Interestingly, the typical accuracy is specified, while the maximum isn't!

-After running the SCD41 for a day or two, the curve shapes in Home Assistant looked similiar between the "Sensirion SHT references" and the SCD41, but the SCD41 showed permanently about 1.5°C too much.
+After running the SCD41 for a day or two, the curve shapes in Home Assistant looked similar between the "Sensirion SHT references" and the SCD41, but the SCD41 showed permanently about 1.5°C too much.
 Adjusting the "temperature_offset" in ESPHome from the default 4.0°C to 5.5°C brought it much closer to the SHT31, which is the best temperature reference I currently own.

 * TODO: Add the difference between SCD41 and SHT31 after a few more days
 * TODO: Add the difference between SCD41 and SHT45